top of page

 Who We Are

-Youth For Future is a non-profit organization that was founded by Emre Caglar in 2020 as a high school project.
-Although our volunteers are primarily made up of university students across Japan, we have volunteers from various ages and professions.
+Youth For Future is a non-profit organization that was founded by Emre Caglar in 2021 as a high school project, now registered as an official NPO since 2025.
+Our management members and volunteers are primarily made up of university students across Japan from various ages and passions.

 Our History